GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Discussion

-Overall, 89\% of the sampled errors can be simply fixed by the revision of data annotation or one step correction on the \tool element, demonstrating that our proposed approach with \tool can generate high quality logical forms and is easy to debug.
+Overall, 89\% of the sampled errors can be simply fixed by the revision of annotation or one-step correction on the IR element, demonstrating that our proposed method with \tool can generate high-quality logical forms that are easy to debug.